Best Sites to Upload Art 2025 [Artist Guide To Posting Art Online]

 Threads

-Threads is the newest kid on the block in the social media landscape.
-It belongs by Meta, the company that also owns Instagram and Facebook.
+Threads is one of the new kids on the block in the social media landscape.
+It belongs to Meta, the company that also owns Instagram and Facebook.

-Threads is basically Meta’s response to Twitter / X. It’s very similar to Twitter—both from the look and feel and from its workings.
+Threads is basically Meta’s response to Twitter/X. It’s very similar to Twitter—both from the look and feel and from its workings.

 Just like Twitter, Threads is mainly a text-focused platform, but users can also post images and videos and interact through replies, reposts, and likes.